 Don’t be afraid to Sell

 Investors are greedy.
-When a stock price has risen strongly, they keep holding onto the shares in the expectation that it will continue to gain strongly.
+When a stock price has risen strongly, they keep holding onto the shares in the expectation that they will continue to gain strength.
 When the stock price starts coming back, they have the view that it will recover.
 When it falls too much, they continue holding in the hope it might become breakeven.
 Eventually, they can wear the pain no more, and sell shares.
 Typically at the bottom of the movement.
 And murphy’s law is that the share price will rise immediately after you sell at a loss!

 Our previous point about having a plan on what to do with your position will help with this point.
 Don’t be afraid to sell your stock, no matter if you are in a profit or a loss.
 In the modern stock market, prices are far more volatile and move relatively quickly.
 You need to take action and capitalize when prices shift, and not Hope and Pray for what you think the stock price might do.